 Do I need any farming experience to be a smallholder?

 Not necessarily – anyone can learn the skills they need without any background experience.
 However, don’t forget that being a smallholder is a huge commitment, so it won’t hurt to get a feel for how the lifestyle suits you before jumping all in.
-Plenty of farms and smallholdings across the country have opportunities for volunteers to work on site, and many even run courses designed to help prepare budding smallholders for the challenges ahead.
+Plenty of smallholdings and rural properties such as small or large farms across the country have opportunities for volunteers to work on site, and many even run courses designed to help prepare budding smallholders for the challenges ahead.

 Will I need planning permission for a smallholding?